-With its colorful winding streets and alleys filled with bars, cafes and restaurants and the area’s international vibe, eclectic Itaewon is a great neighborhood to base yourself or to spend time in on a visit to Seoul.
+With its colorful winding streets and alleys filled with bars, street art, cafes and restaurants and the area’s international vibe, eclectic Itaewon is a great neighborhood to base yourself or to spend time in on a visit to Seoul.
 Itaewon was the first special tourist zone in Seoul, designated in 1997, and where you’ll find a high concentration of expats, giving the neighborhood its multicultural feel.
 You can get almost any type of cuisine you’re craving here, from Italian to Greek and everything in between, in particular among the rows of international restaurants right behind the Hamilton Hotel.
 Itaewon is also home to Antique Furniture Street filled with over 100 shops selling unique pieces of antique furniture and home décor items.

 Another shopping-centric neighborhood, Dongdaemun, consists of over 20 shopping malls and 30,000 traditional shops and markets, meaning that no matter what you’re on the lookout for, you’re likely to find it here.
 And the best part is, you can shop into the wee hours of the night as many locals like to do.
 Dongdaemun covers the entire area around Dongdaemun Gate, and even if you aren’t in the mood to buy, the neighborhood makes for a fun area to walk through.
 In addition to all of that shopping, this neighborhood is also where you’ll find Dongdaemun Design Plaza (DDP), designed by world-renowned architect Zaha Hadid and home to museums and galleries offering a variety of cultural experiences and exhibits.
 For something a little off the beaten path, wander up the road behind Dongdaemun Gate to Dongdaemun Seonggwak Park for a bird’s eye view of the city below.